Wesley Wright: Houston Astros

-On July 16, 2009, Wright was called in to pitch in a game against the Cubs in the second inning after starter Roy Oswalt was forced from the game by a strained back.
+On July 16, 2009, Wright was called in to pitch in a game against the Chicago Cubs in the second inning after starter Roy Oswalt was forced from the game by a strained back.
 Wright batted in the top of the third inning and singled to left field for his first Major League hit.
-Later that night, it was reported that he was rushed to the hospital after showing signs of appendicitis.
-He was diagnosed with dehydration.
+Later that night, it was reported that he was rushed to the hospital after showing signs of appendicitis; he was diagnosed with dehydration.
+Wright made 49 appearances for Houston, posting a 3-4 record and 5.44 ERA with 47 strikeouts across 44 2/3 innings pitched.

+Wright pitched in 14 games (four starts) for Houston in 2010, logging a 1-2 record and 5.73 ERA with 29 strikeouts over 33 innings of work.
+He appeared in 21 contests for the Astros during the 2011 season, recording a 1.50 ERA with 11 strikeouts over 12 innings of work.

+Wright made 77 appearances out of the bullpen for Houston during the 2012 campaign, compiling a 2-2 record and 3.27 ERA with 54 strikeouts and one save across 52 1/3 innings pitched.
+He began the 2013 season with the Astros, logging an 0-4 record and 3.92 ERA with 40 strikeouts across 54 appearances.

 Tampa Bay Rays

-On August 12, 2013 he was traded to the Tampa Bay Rays for cash considerations.
+On August 12, 2013, Wright was traded to the Tampa Bay Rays in exchange for cash considerations.
+In 16 appearances for the Rays, he recorded a 2.92 ERA with 15 strikeouts across 12 1/3 innings pitched.
 With Tampa Bay, Wright made his playoff debut in 2013, appearing in two games of the Rays' ALDS matchup with the Boston Red Sox.
-After the season, Wright was non-tendered by Tampa Bay, making him a free agent.
+On December 2, Wright was non-tendered by Tampa Bay, making him a free agent.

 Chicago Cubs

-On December 4, 2013 he agreed to a one-year, $1.425 million deal to pitch for the Chicago Cubs.
-The contract became official on December 16, 2013.
-He was non-tendered by the Cubs on December 2, 2014.
+On December 4, 2013, Wright agreed to a one-year, $1.425 million contract with the Chicago Cubs.
+The contract became official on December 16.
+Wright made 58 appearances for Chicago during the 2014 season, posting an 0-3 record and 3.17 ERA with 37 strikeouts across 48 1/3 innings pitched.
+He was non-tendered by the Cubs on December 2, 2014, and became a free agent.

 Baltimore Orioles

-On December 16, 2014 he agreed to a one-year deal to pitch for the Baltimore Orioles.
-Wright was designated for assignment on July 15, 2015.
+On December 16, 2014, Wright agreed to a one–year, major league contract with the Baltimore Orioles.
+He made two appearances for the Orioles before he was placed on the injured list with a left trapezius strain on April 11, 2015.
+After struggling to a 7.71 ERA in 10 rehab outings for the Triple–A Norfolk Tides, Wright was designated for assignment on July 15.
+He was released by the Orioles organization on July 22.